mac-comp127/registrar-solution/README.md

 - Courses can have a max enrollment limit on the number of students.
     > For all courses, `course.getStudents().size()` ≤ `course.getEnrollmentLimit()`.

 - Courses can have a waitlist when they go over their enrollment limit.
-When a student attempts to register for a course that is full, they automatically go on the wait list.
+When a student attempts to register for a course that is full, they automatically go on the waitlist.
 The `enroll()` method lets the caller know whether the enrollment was successful or the student was waitlisted.
     > Students appear in the waitlist in the order they attempted to register.

     > The waitlist never contains duplicates.

     > A student is never both enrolled in and wait listed for the same course.

-    > If a course is not full, then its wait list is empty.
+    > If a course is not full, then its waitlist is empty.

 - The enrollment limit cannot change if any students are already registered for the course. _(You will change this later.)_